 Abbas Zahedi (b.
-1984, London, UK).
+1984, London, UK) is an artist working at the intersections of sonic and sculptural forms, exploring systems of care, thresholds of experience and the social architectures of our time.
+His practice has been described as a form of dissociative realism – moving between intimacy and estrangement, and attuned to forms of meaning that sit beyond the purely material.
 A former medic with training in psychiatry, Zahedi holds an MA in Contemporary Photography and Philosophy from Central Saint Martins.
 Recent awards include the Stanley Picker Fellowship (2024), Artangel: Making Time (2023), Frieze Artist Award (2022), Paul Hamlyn Foundation Award (2021), and the Khadijah Saye Memorial Scholarship (2017).
-He is Associate Lecturer at the Royal College of Art, London, and has taught widely in the UK and internationally.
+He is an Associate Lecturer at the Royal College of Art, London, and has taught widely in the UK and internationally.

 Abbas Zahedi and collaborators